Skip to Content

 When it comes to fine art, Santiago possesses an embarrassment of riches.
 For those without the time to visit them all, it is a difficult task to choose just one.
 These historical places are among the most famous buildings in Chile.

 For those seeking insight into Chile’s tumultuous past half-century, head to the Museo de la Memoria y los Derechos Humanos (the Museum of Memory and Human Rights), which documents in detail the atrocities committed by the authoritarian regime of General Augusto Pinochet, only deposed in 1990.
+It’s a heartbreaking place to visit but one I certainly found helped me to better understand Chile and its people.

 Just a block west is the Museo Nacional de Historia Natural (Museum of Natural History), astounding visitors with its collection of wildlife dioramas, as well as an entire whale skeleton.
 The museum is located in the idyllic Parque Quinta Normal (Quinta Normal Park) west of the center.